Samoyedo temperament

 Frequently Asked Questions

-What is the typical Samojede temperament?
+What is the typical Samoyedo temperament?

-Are Samojedes good with children?
+Are Samoyedos good with children?

 Yes!
-Samojedes are typically excellent with children.
+Samoyedos are typically excellent with children.
 Our community data shows they are patient and gentle, making them wonderful family dogs.
 However, always supervise interactions between dogs and young children, and teach children how to properly interact with dogs.

-How much exercise does a Samojede need?
+How much exercise does a Samoyedo need?

-Samojedes are high energy dogs, needing approximately 60-90 min/day of exercise.
+Samoyedos are high energy dogs, needing approximately 60-90 min/day of exercise.
 Needs 60-90 minutes of daily exercise.
 This should include both physical exercise (walks, play) and mental stimulation (puzzle toys, training).

-Are Samojedes easy to train?
+Are Samoyedos easy to train?

-Samojedes are independent thinker.
+Samoyedos are independent thinker.
 Intelligent but may have their own agenda - not for novice owners.
 Establish yourself as leader early.
 Be aware: May ignore commands if uninterested.

-Can Samojedes live in apartments?
+Can Samoyedos live in apartments?

-Samojedes may find apartment living challenging due to their high energy energy levels.
+Samoyedos may find apartment living challenging due to their high energy energy levels.
 They do best with access to a yard, though dedicated owners can make apartment living work with sufficient outdoor exercise.

-Are Samojedes good for first-time dog owners?
+Are Samoyedos good for first-time dog owners?

-Samojedes may be better suited for experienced owners.
+Samoyedos may be better suited for experienced owners.
 They are independent thinker, which means may ignore commands if uninterested.
 First-time owners can succeed with professional training support.